-When to clean: A measurement system of deposition should be established to trigger a need to clean, in addition to a time reference based on equipment emissions.
+When to clean: A measurement system of deposition should be established to trigger a need to clean.

 The method of measurement is a depth gauge comb, shown in Figure A.11.6.2, which is scraped along the duct surface.
-For example, a measured depth of $2000 \ \mu m \ (0.078 \ in.)$ indicates the need to remove the deposition risk.
+For example, a measured depth of 2000 μ m (0.078 in.) indicates the need to remove the deposition risk.
 The system would also include point measurement in critical areas.
-For example, $3175 \ \mu m \ (0.125 \ in.)$ in a fan housing requires cleaning.
+For example, 3175 μ m (0.125 in.) in a fan housing requires cleaning.